-- Be a United States citizen, eligible non-citizen, or lawfully present in the United States. - Attend a designated A+ School for three consecutive years immediately prior to graduation. - Earn a 2.5 average or higher cumulative GPA upon graduation (based on an 4-point scale) - Average at least 95% attendance during high school - Perform 50 hours of unpaid school-based tutoring/mentoring - Maintain a record of good citizenship and avoid the unlawful use of drugs and alcohol - Complete Free Application for Federal Student Aid (FAFSA) form prior to April 1, 2020 - Enter into a written agreement with the school prior to January 15 of their graduating year - Students must have achieved a score of proficient or advanced on the Algebra 1 End Of Course testing. - Register for Selective Service (all male students 18 years and older)
+- Be a United States citizen, eligible non-citizen, or lawfully present in the United States - Attend a designated A+ School for three consecutive years immediately prior to graduation - Earn a 2.5 average or higher cumulative GPA upon graduation (based on an 4-point scale) - Average at least 95% attendance during high school - Perform 50 hours of unpaid school-based tutoring/mentoring - Maintain a record of good citizenship and avoid the unlawful use of drugs and alcohol - Complete Free Application for Federal Student Aid (FAFSA) form - Enter into a written agreement with the school prior to January 15 of their graduating year - Students must have achieved a score of proficient or advanced on the Algebra 1 End Of Course testing - Register for Selective Service (all male students 18 years and older)

-By meeting these requirements, students may receive reimbursement for tuition for two years at any Missouri public junior college, community college, and most vocational-technical schools.
-(Full tuition reimbursement is contingent upon state funding and may be decreased or removed at any time.
-Tuition reimbursement is not the responsibility of the Cassville School District.)
-Students are also reminded that they must sign their legal name in ink on all required A+ paperwork.
-Failure to do so may result in loss of A+ tuition payments.
+By meeting these requirements, students may receive reimbursement for tuition for two years at any Missouri public junior college, community college, and most vocational-technical schools Full tuition reimbursement is contingent upon state funding and may be decreased or removed at any time.
+Tuition reimbursement is not the responsibility of the Cassville School District.
+Contact the Counseling Office with any questions.